 The ihan.fi site demonstrates how services can be built with the IHAN fair data economy infrastructure.
 The testbed, tools and demo applications for creating fair data economy services will be compiled under the ihan.fi platform, which will support service development on a one-stop-shop basis.

 The site is being built in phases throughout 2020.
 The alpha version was released in June.
 During the summer, selected companies will start experimenting on the testbed.
-In the spring 2021, the testbed will be released for the whole internet community.
+The testbed will later be released for the whole internet community.

 The long-term goal of ihan.fi is to support new internet standards for data productising, portability and interoperability, and to boost the emergence of global data markets.

 4. Why was ihan.fi built?